Aloe Arborescens [aL-oh ar-bo-RES-senz], commonly known as the Candelabra plant.

 The Latin word arborescens means ‘tree-like.’
 The name aloe comes from the Greek alsos referring to the bitter juice of the plant leaves.

-Aloe Arborescens goes by several other common names:
+The Candelabra Aloe goes by several other common names:

 - Krantz Aloe